 Direct Mail and Return on Investment.

-In today’s world?
-Consumers are inundated with media imaging, television and internet advertisements, email marketing and re-targeting tools.
-But that ‘old school’ method of reaching people – direct mail?
-Is proving to be the ‘new must’ for effectively marketing your business and brand.
+In today’s world, consumers are inundated with media imaging, television, internet advertisements, email marketing and retargeting tools.
+However, Direct Mail is proving to be the ‘new must’ for effectively marketing your business and brand.

 Why?
 Very simply, every day, millions of people step outside and get the mail.
 They immediately start sorting it.
 Some of it they’ll open, the rest heads for the nearest trash can or recycling bin.
 Companies and marketing firms spend untold sums of money trying to determine how to best have their advertising be the former, rather than the latter.